ToxicFrog/doom-mods/README.md

 As a player upgrade, increases *all* damage you deal by 5% per level.
 As a weapon upgrade, increases damage dealt by *that weapon* by 10% per level.
 In either case it will always add at least one point of damage per level to each of your attacks.

+### Explosive Death *(Ranged only)*

+Killing an enemy causes an explosion dealing 20% of (its health + the amount you overkilled it by).
+Increasing the level increases the damage (with diminishing returns), increases the blast radius (linearly), and reduces the damage you take from the blast.

 ### Explosive Shots *(Hitscan only)*

 Creates a small explosion on hit doing 40% of the original attack damage.
 More levels increase the damage and blast radius, and reduce the damage you take from your own explosions.